Normanton-on-the-Wolds Parish Council

 Please note that items of parish council news are now shown on the Parish Council News page.

 Parish Council Meeting [click for details]

 Parish Council Meeting

-The Agenda for the meeting and the Minutes of previous meetings will be available on the Agendas and Minutes page of this website.
+The Agenda for the meeting and the minutes of previous meetings are available on the Agendas and Minutes page of this website.

 About Normanton-on-the-Wolds Village

 Normanton-on-the-Wolds is a small village six miles south-east of Nottingham, in the ecclesiastical parish of Plumtree, with which it has been associated throughout its history.

 The name Normanton comes from the Old English Northman + tun, meaning "farmstead of the Northmen or Northern Vikings", and suggests a minority of Norwegian Vikings living in the area.
 The village can be traced back to at least 1086, as it appears in the Domesday Book under four entries.

 The administrative parish of Normanton-on-the-Wolds covers Normanton-on-the-Wolds village and the surrounding farms and houses.